Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 ![res/frame.210.6.anim.gif](res/frame.210.6.anim.gif)

-This is another very fast camera panning animation.
-It is done on frame with pellet exposures with 1 blue dot only, and where the pellet exposures after hitting a lath as described in Sound trigger section show a completely different kind of spin:
+<a name="camera_panning_2"></a>This is another very fast camera panning animation.
+It is done on frame with pellet exposures with 1 blue dot only, and where the pellet exposures after hitting a lath [as described in Sound trigger section](#user-content-sound_spin_speed) show a completely different kind of spin:

 ![res/frame.180.5.anim.gif](res/frame.180.5.anim.gif)

 As can be seen in the animation, this time a rotation of the blue dot is complete in roughly 5 frames.
 With capturing frequency of 2500Hz that is 500rps or 30000rpm rotation speed.
+Pellet spin is a normal rotation, around line through center of the circle described by blue dots and pellet center.

 ## Hardware camera sync pulses